abinayasv/git/README.md

 # git
-Two dev working in the same directory
+Two developer working in the same directory